utkarshgarg123/Design-and-analysis-of-Algorithms/ass4/readme.md

 ## Theory
-Ternary search is a divide and conquer algorithm that can be used to find an element in an array, we divide the given array into three parts and determine which has the key.
-We can divide the array into three parts by taking mid1 and mid2 and subsequently comparing it with key.
-Initially, l and r will be equal to 0 and n-1 respectively, where n is the length of the array.
+The total number of sequences is the sum of the numberof sequences including m and the number of sequenceswhere m is not included.
+Thus   the   original   problem   of   finding   number   of sequences   of   length   N   with   max   value   M   can   besubdivided  into  independent  sub  problems  of  finding number  of  sequences  of  length  N  with  max  value  M-1and number of sequences of length N-1 with max value M/2.
 ---

 ## Analysis

-* **Time Complexity :** The time complexity of the solution using DP is ``` O(M*N) ```
+* **Time Complexity :** The time complexity of the solution using DP is ``` O(M*N) ``` as it is the time required for traversing 2 for loops.
     #### Overall Time complexity :
     1. **In Worst Case** : ```O(M*N)```
     2. **In Best Case** : ```Ω(M*N)```

 * **Space Complexity :**
-Here, the DP array will use ```O(M*N)``` space.\
+Here, the DP array will use ```O(M*N)``` space.
     #### Overall Space complexity :
     1. **In Worst Case** : ```O(M*N)```
     2. **In Best Case** : ```Ω(M*N)```